userver-framework/userver/scripts/docs/en/userver/functional_testing.md

 @snippet samples/testsuite-support/static_config.yaml testsuite - config.yaml

-Please note that the testsuite support must be disabled in production enviroment.
+@warning Please note that the testsuite support must be disabled in production enviroment.
 Testsuite sets the `testsuite-enabled` variable into `true` when runs the service.
 In the example above this variable controls whether or `tests-control` component is loaded.